DirectED-X-UMURAVA/docs/content/Umurava HUB Story.md

 It became a fun way to review what was learned.
 Winners got bragging rights, and everyone enjoyed seeing who would top the quiz that week.
 Sometimes the same people won over and over, and it became a running joke that they might need to start teaching the class next week!

 **Evidence:**
-→ Weekly Kahoot Leaderboard
+→ <a href="https://www.notion.so/directed/Kigali-Wall-Of-Fame-2a352c038379805ab9f0c77feab61007">Weekly Kahoot Leaderboard</a>
-→ Kahoot Participation and Prizes Guide
+→ <a href="https://docs-virid-delta.vercel.app/events/Kahoots" target="_self">Kahoot Participation and Prizes Guide</a>

 ---